PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 ## What's Gothic?

-**IGN:** What's special about Gothic?
-Why is it different?
+*What's special about Gothic?
+Why is it different?*

 GOTHIC is [...] unlike any other traditional role playing game. [...]
-We've eliminated irritating, old-fashioned elements like long player statistics and difficult handling and only kept the fun-factors. (gothicarchive.org, Promo Booklet)
+We've eliminated irritating, old-fashioned elements like long player statistics and difficult handling and only kept the fun-factors.
+(gothicarchive.org, Promo Booklet)

 **Stefan:** [...]
-Having fun is the "prime directive". (voodooextreme.com, 14.11.1998)
+Having fun is the "prime directive".

-You'll need only 10 keys to play the game.
+(voodooextreme.com, 14.11.1998)

 The game is self-explanatory [...] (gothicarchive.org, Promo Booklet)

 GOTHIC is action-orientated.
 But unlike 3D action games your foes are personalised.
 Over 200 human characters and 20 different types of monsters are living their own lives.
 You can cooperate or attack as you like.
 GOTHIC is for those action players who are fed up with mere monster killing and are longing for a somewhat deeper form of entertainment. (gothicarchive.org, Promo Booklet)